The playful way to awaken personal growth and creativity

 Follow up instructions

 On receipt of your deposit plus your required details we will send you follow up instructions about the workshop, directions to Endmoor, information about payment of balances and a list of suggested local accommodation (if requested).

 We respect your privacy and will store your personal information securely.
 This will only be shared amongst the team of facilitators and kept for the duration of the course.
-Your contact details will be kept to inform you on further courses unless you inform us otherwise.
+Your contact details will be kept to inform you of further courses unless you advise otherwise.

 17th - 18th September 2022

 £150 for each weekend

 Introductions to expressive arts therapy (one weekend workshops)

 Playful, fun, but powerful introductions to our expressive arts model.

 * All newcomers need to attend one of these introductory workshops before attending a follow up workshop.